Olympus E-M5 II vs E-P3

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-P3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the E-P3 have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 II and the E-P3 have been discontinued, but can regularly be found used on ebay.
 The E-P3 was replaced by the Olympus E-P5, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Olympus E-P3 Manual.
+Further information on the features and operation of the E-M5 II and E-P3 can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Olympus E-P3 Manual.

 So how do things add up?
 Is the Olympus E-M5 II better than the Olympus E-P3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - More detail: Offers more megapixels (15.9 vs 12.2MP) with a 14% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores substantially higher (22 points) in the DXO overall assessment.